lijomadassery/ecoa/memory-bank/activeContext.md

 - Secure approach: add CA certs to Minikube Docker daemon and restart Docker
 - Less secure workaround: use --insecure-registry (not recommended for production)
 - Documented and ready for future troubleshooting if needed
+- If Minikube is reset or a new profile is used, all local images must be rebuilt and redeployed using the updated script.
+- Monitoring images (Loki, Promtail, Grafana, Prometheus) are now deployed from manifests, not built locally.

 ## Active Decisions